-A dentist educates people about dental health, finds causes of oral pain and complications, and creates treatment plans to address these ailments.
-The health and well-being of people are the focus of dentists, in line with other healthcare professionals.
-Aspiring dentists gain knowledge and skills to perform procedures involving the prevention, diagnosis, and treatment of dental conditions and problems.
-They develop a comprehensive plan and conduct the required diagnostic and clinical procedures.
-Dentists may enter careers in private practice, hospitals, company clinics, the academe, and research.
+Dentists educate people about dental health, identify the causes of oral pain and complications, and create treatment plans to address these conditions.
+Like other healthcare professionals, dentists focus on people’s health and well-being.
+Aspiring dentists gain the knowledge and skills needed to prevent, diagnose, and treat dental conditions and problems.
+They develop comprehensive treatment plans and carry out the required diagnostic and clinical procedures.
+Dentists may enter careers in public and private practice, hospitals, company clinics, academia, and research.

-Singapore is in Southeast Asia and is considered one of the safest countries in the world.
-It is a country known for its high academic standards and courses, with one of its courses being Dental Surgery.
+Singapore is in Southeast Asia and is among the world’s more peaceful countries, ranking sixth in the 2025 Global Peace Index.
+It is also known for its high academic standards and courses, including Dental Surgery.

-Interested in being a dentistry student in Singapore?
-Check out these steps to give you an overview of what you need to know about the steps to become a dentist in Singapore:
+Interested in becoming a dentistry student in Singapore?
+Check out these steps for an overview of what you need to know about becoming a dentist in Singapore:

 How to Become a Dentist in Singapore